raviumadi/biosonar_responsivity/README.md

 ### `field_sim_echolocation.m`

 Generates a simulated data set using `simulateEcholocation()`.
-The data is saved into a table and imported for behavioural profile analysis.
+The data is saved into a table and imported for behavioural profile analysis (Figure 8-9).
 Maybe customised.

 ### `cross_check_cr_vr.m`